itsjenm/PrivacyProtect/README.md

 - **Error Recovery**: Comprehensive error handling with user feedback

 The application prioritizes user privacy through local processing, automatic file cleanup, and comprehensive metadata removal while maintaining a simple, intuitive user experience.

+## Contributing

+Contributions to improve Privacy Shield are welcome.
+Please follow these steps:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## Troubleshooting

+### Common Issues

+1. **Image not uploading**
+   - Check file size (max 16MB)
+   - Ensure file format is supported (PNG, JPG, JPEG, WEBP)

+2. **Face detection not working**
+   - Try adjusting the detection method (server, client, or hybrid)
+   - Some faces may not be detected due to angles, lighting, or occlusion

+3. **Database connection errors**
+   - Verify DATABASE_URL environment variable is correctly set
+   - Check PostgreSQL server is running

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+*Last updated: July 26, 2025*